 The Ph.D. in English at Notre Dame is a highly selective doctoral program that trains graduate students to enter the academic profession of literary studies.
 Ph.D. students enjoy access to a world-class faculty practicing a variety of methodological and interdisciplinary approaches within a collegial and supportive community.
 Our students receive:

 - highly competitive financial support (five guaranteed years of funding with very light service burdens, competitive summer funding, travel for research and professional development)

 - ample training in pedagogy and opportunities to teach both writing and literature

 - professional development resources as well as placement support for academic and non-academic careers

 - access to the resources of a leading international university (with vibrant study centers in Dublin, London, Rome, and elsewhere).

-- Leading Scholarly Journals at ND: Religion and Literature, Early American Literature, Shakespeare Survey, Nineteenth-Century Contexts Scholarly Journals
+- Leading Scholarly Journals at ND: Religion and Literature, Spenser Studies, Studies in the Age of Chaucer, and Post45 Scholarly Journals

 - The Folger Shakespeare Library & Folger Institute (Washington, DC)

 - The Newberry Library (Chicago)